timvisee/dworek/res/docs/guide/guide.md

 - Buy player strength
 - Buy more defence for the lab

-When a lab can be attacked because it's conquer value is above 0, a big _Attack_ button appears.
+When a lab can be attacked because it's conquer value is above 0, the tab _Attack_ appears on the factory page.
+This _Attack_ tab has a button to execute the attack on the lab.
 When this attack button is clicked, the lab is immediately taken over by that team.

 When a lab is taken over, the level of the lab is decreased by 1.